7 Things I hope conferences change for 2019 and beyond

 8. Stop buying/selling attendee data

 Sponsors ask for it so conferences provide it and then more sponsors ask for it.
 It's a vicious cycle.
 However, these generic lists of data aren't even that great.
 A lot of times people like myself provide personal emails or have junk-mail filters to send conference spam.
-I even tend to use Gmail's
+I even tend to use Gmail's'+' feature to track exactly where the business got my email address from and therefore which companies and conferences I should avoid in the future.
+Especially if your conference costs attendees more than 200 € a day, you shouldn't also be selling their data too.

 This also goes for the "free" raffles at booths.
 I prefer it when the conference gives out books or other prizes instead of having to fork over my personal data to a bunch of random companies who don't follow good data security practices and leave the contact data on an unsecured server or even on paper.
 Companies also use this data to sign me up for a bunch of crap I never wanted and I spend the first week or two after a conference unsubscribing and reporting companies for unsolicited spam.